explosion/spacy-course/README.md

 - Supports **slides**, **interactive code exercises** and **multiple-choice questions** pretty much out-of-the-box.
-- Executes code live and validates user submissions with tests functions.
+- Executes code live and validates user submissions with tests functions using Jupyter kernels via Binder.
 - Allows authoring content in 100% Markdown with custom elements.
 - Uses the `localStorage` to keep track of which exercises were already (marked as) completed.